devanshiagarwal1034/devanshiagarwal1034/README.md

    - **Tech Used**: AWS (S3, Glue, Lambda), Snowflake, DBT
    - **Description**: Built a scalable pipeline to process and transform streaming data into Snowflake for real-time analytics using AWS Glue and Lambda.
 Implemented ETL jobs in DBT for data transformations.

-### 2. **ETL Orchestration with Airflow**
+### 2. **Airflow Data Pipeline: S3, Snowflake & DBT**
-   - **Tech Used**: Airflow, SQL, AWS
+   - **Tech Used**: Airflow, Snowflake , AWS(S3), DBT
-   - **Description**: Developed workflows in Airflow to automate and orchestrate complex ETL jobs.
-Integrated various data sources like S3 and RDS to create efficient and scalable workflows.
+   - **Description**: This project demonstrates the use of Apache Airflow for orchestrating data pipelines by integrating with AWS S3, Snowflake, and DBT.
+It showcases building efficient workflows for tasks such as data extraction, transformation, and loading (ETL), along with advanced Airflow features like DAGs, task dependencies, hooks, XComs, and sensors.

 ### 3. **DBT Pipeline for Travel Data Analytics**
    - **Tech Used**: DBT, Snowflake
    - **Description**: Designed data models and transformations using DBT to simplify data pipeline workflows and enhance data quality.
 Integrated DBT with Snowflake for optimized, automated data processing.